 If you have been taking Klonopin for a long period of time, and you’re addicted, your withdrawal symptoms might include:

 In some people, stopping Klonopin abruptly can cause the brain to go into status elipticus.
 This means that your brain experiences a constant seizure.
+It is also known as delirium tremens.
 The episodes can last for several minutes, and the condition can become life threatening.

 Like most people, you’re probably wondering, how long will Klonopin withdrawal take?
 The symptoms you’ll experience when you quit using might scare you.
 All you want to know is how long you can expect to deal with them.